ChrisW-priv/PersonalVault/notes/Depth First Search (DFS).md

 ---
-title: "Depth First Search (DFS)"
+categories: []
 date: 2025-02-14
-description: ""
+description: No description provided.
 tags:
-  - "zettlekasten"
+- zettlekasten
-categories: []
+title: Depth First Search (DFS)
 ---

 The DFS is the most fundamental search algorithm used to explore nodes and edges of a [Graph](Graph.md).
 It runs with time complexity of $O(V+E)$ and is often used as a building block in other algorithms.